pi108/sqlalchemy-challenge/README.md

 ### Folder called Resources:
-This folder contains 2 csv files as follows:
+This folder contains 2 csv files as follows: hawaii_stations.csv hawaii_measurements.csv
-•	hawaii_stations.csv
-•	hawaii_measurements.csv
-This folder also contains the following SQLite database file:
+This folder also contains the following SQLite database file: hawaii.sqlite
-•	hawaii.sqlite
 This SQLite database contains 2 tables:
-1. Station:
-a.
-This table contains the data in the csv file called “hawaii_stations” mentioned above.
+1.Station: This table contains the data in the csv file called “hawaii_stations” mentioned above.
-2. Measurement:
-a.
-This table contains the data in the csv file called “hawaii_measurements” mentioned above.
+2.Measurement:  This table contains the data in the csv file called “hawaii_measurements” mentioned above.

 ### Folder called Output:
 This Folder contains the charts that were generated as part of the analysis using the jupyter notebook file.
 There are 4 charts as follows: